robinicole/onTheFlyAnnotation/Readme.md

 Train model on the fly.

-To run the api inside a docker container, run
+To run a the api type `make run-docker`

+# TODO
+- Add a better model to cluster text
+- Add a frontend
+- Add a unified interface for data to fit